-The program for July is a Magic Balls with Vicki Birchenough.
+The program for September is a Working with I-cords presented by Lora Banks.

 We welcome new members interested in knitting and friendship and look forward to meeting you.

 The Grindstone knitters have plenty of distractions while working on our knitted items for the upcoming Berea Arts Fest in September.

 For our June program, Lora showed us how to make felted balls to add as decorations to our knitted projects.

 We received a thank you card from Louise and her cats for our ‘thank you’ to Louise for being so generous to us with her time and effort.

 More ‘Knitted Knockers’ were turned in for our 2016 charity project.